aws-powertools/powertools-lambda-java/docs/utilities/batch.md

 in parallel rather than sequentially.

 This feature is available for SQS, Kinesis and DynamoDB Streams but cannot be used with SQS FIFO.
-In that case, items will be processed sequentially, even with the `processBatchInParallel` method.
+In that case, an `UnsupportedOperationException` is thrown.

 !!! warning
     Note that parallel processing is not always better than sequential processing,